 - The animated Monty Python's Flying Circus sketch Killer Cars was about this trope.

-- The equally short-lived Pole Position cartoon of the mid-80s featured TWO of these—a classic Mustang look-alike called Wheels, and a retro-futuristic stunt car with gull-wing doors called Roadie.
+- The equally short-lived Pole Position cartoon of the mid-1980s featured two of these—a classic Mustang look-alike called Wheels, and a retro-futuristic stunt car with gull-wing doors called Roadie.

 - Happened at least twice in The Real Ghostbusters.
 Both times, Ecto-1 was possessed by a malevolent spirit and attacked the Ghostbusters.
 The first time, it immediately transformed into a monstrous version of itself, but the transformation was much slower and subtler in the second instance; the car spent half the episode screwing with Winston's head before taking off on its own.